 The regulations apply to all staff employed on fixed-term contracts.

 Supply teachers who have an employment contract with an employer are included, as are staff who have been introduced to a school by an agency but then enter into an employment contract with a school, local authority or academy trust.

-Newly qualified teachers (NQTs) employed on fixed-term contracts during their induction year will be covered by the regulations.
+Early career teachers (ECTs) employed on fixed-term contracts during their induction year will be covered by the regulations.